liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## OfferPromotions_GetPromotionsForContact

 Get available promotions for a contact.
-To filter on redemptionChannelType add it as a query string &nbsp;?redemptionChannelType=POS
-&nbsp;It can be POS, ECOM or OTHER
+To filter on redemptionChannelType add it as a query string ?redemptionChannelType=POS It can be POS, ECOM or OTHER

 - HTTP Method: `GET`
 - Endpoint: `/api/v2/contacts/{contactId}/promotions`